APR80/nonlinear-trajopt-methods/README.md

 Every method optimizes the *identical* objective — same `Q`, `R`, `Qn`, horizon, and a **soft-only** terminal cost (no hard terminal constraint) — which is what makes their costs directly comparable.
-Each solver's own reported cost is on its own discretization, and that is why the referee(referee (an independent DOP853 re-integration at `rtol=1e-12`) is for.
+Each solver's own reported cost is on its own discretization, and that is what the referee(an independent
+DOP853 re-integration at `rtol=1e-12`) is for.

 ## PMP: why is it so bad?